-The survey is conducted along Misery Road and the LLCF road, stopping at 0.8 km intervals to conduct point counts.
-The survey begins at 3:15 a.m.
+Surveys will be completed by two observers performing point counts along Misery Road and the LLCF road, stopping at 0.8 km intervals.
+The survey will begin at 3:15 a.m.
 (30 minutes before official sunrise) and the required 50 stops are completed within five hours.
 At each of the 50 identified stop points along the survey route, the observers conduct three-minute point counts, where all birds seen and heard within 400 m are recorded.
 Start and finish times, as well as weather conditions, are also recorded.
 The results of the survey will be submitted to CWS for inclusion in the Canadian Bird Trends database.